128technology/docs/docs/cc_fips_6.3.0_intro.md

 All software used as part of the SSR is implemented to minimize the attack surface and only allow the minimum number of connections with outside users and products.

-Administration of the SSR can be performed using either the CLI or the WebGUI and is considered Common Criteria-certified when a valid CA certificate is configured in the `trusted ca-certificate` store.
+Administration of the SSR can be performed using either the CLI or the WebGUI and is considered Common Criteria-certified when a valid CA certificate and webserver certificate is configured in the `trusted ca-certificate` store.

 The SSR implements a number of security mechanisms to protect itself and any critical data, and to ensure that attempts to tamper with the SSR or data are detected.